gboeing/ppd534/syllabus/readme.md

 Apr 23 - Smart Cities and Civic Tech

-Readings prior to class:
+Readings to be completed prior to class:

   - Mattern: A City Is Not a Computer
   - Mattern: Methodolatry

-Reading response 10 due midnight before class
+Reading response 10 due by 23:59 the night before class